stahnma/noxdir/README.md

-# 🧹 DiskSweep
+# 🧹 NoxDir

-**DirSize** is a fast, cross-platform CLI tool for scanning your file system.
+**NoxDir** is a fast, cross-platform CLI tool for scanning your file system.
 It detects mounted drives or volumes and displays space usage in a clean, interactive terminal UI.
 Ideal for figuring out what’s eating up your disk space and where to clean up first.